sourcegraph/devx-scratch/2022/observability/log.snb.md

 To add an entry, just add an H2 header starting with the ISO 8601 format, a topic.
 **This log should be in reverse chronological order.**

-## 2022-06-30 Possibly connected initiative in repo-mgmt

-Alex Ostrikov reached me out this morning with a simple question around the ability to export logs through an API, in the context of this [initiative to build a 1-click exporter](https://github.com/sourcegraph/sourcegraph/discussions/37930).
-We had a casual conversation that I then ported it in their GitHub discussion in [that comment](https://github.com/sourcegraph/sourcegraph/discussions/37930#discussioncomment-3055172).
-I proposed them that we reach them out once we have some otel collector so they can run some experiment on their own.

 ## 2022-07-04 Safe logging

 @bobheadxi